AshleyF/Forthkit/notes/notes.md

 - Building a VM in Forth makes debugging *much* easier
 - Stacks that maintain a pointer to the top are useful (move/push rather than push/move)
 - Tricky! `bl word find` stomps parsed word and finds "find" when interpreted! (fine compiled)
+- Making code portable with relative jumps would be useful!

 ## Koans